SoyGema/Startcraft_pysc2_minigames/README.md

 7.-[BlueMoon](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/BlueMoon): Choose unit development to defend against protoss development . (under construction)

+8.-[MicroPrism](https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/new_minigames/MicroPrism): Learn how to use Warp Prism in a protoss versus protoss stalker melee

 ## Agents
 Regarding scripted agent, there is a python file with several developments.
 Scriptedagent.py is focused on HallucinIce map in which makes Archon Hallucination.
 Besides there is another class that put all hallucination actions on a list and the agent chooses randomly in between those actions .